confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 The objective of this tutorial is to learn about Avro and |sr| centralized schema management and compatibility checks.
 To keep examples simple, this tutorial focuses on Java producers and consumers, but other Kafka clients work in similar ways.
-For configurations examples of other Kafka clients interoperating with Avro and |sr|:
+For examples of other Kafka clients interoperating with Avro and |sr|:

 * `KSQL <https://docs.confluent.io/current/ksql/docs/installation/server-config/avro-schema.html#configuring-avro-and-sr-for-ksql>`_
 * `Kafka Streams <https://docs.confluent.io/current/streams/developer-guide/datatypes.html#avro>`_